 The Tax Unit and Household Production

-The conventional wisdom is that taxing individuals rather than households is superior from an efficiency point of view under progressive income taxation.
-This is because it leads to secondary workers, whose labour supply elasticity is high, being taxed at a lower marginal rate than primary workers, whose labour supply elasticity is low.
-But once household production is taken into account, things are more complicated since tax design should also not distort the input use of family members' time in household production.
-We use a simple general equilibrium model of household production parameterized using Australian data whose results clearly show that welfare effects can be either positive or negative when changing an existing income tax from an individual to a household basis.
-In so doing, we are able to investigate the comparative static effects of changing the tax unit from an individual to the household basis in a richer model than that used thus far in the literature, since we capture both Ramsey considerations from differential labour supply elasticities, and factor input distortions into household production.
-Our results challenge conventional wisdom, and suggest that household unit taxation deserves more sympathetic consideration than is currently the case.
+Under a progressive income tax, conventional wisdom is that taxing individuals rather than households is preferred from an efficiency point of view.
+The reason is that secondary workers, whose labor supply elasticity is high, will be taxed at a lower marginal rate than primary workers, whose labor supply elasticity is low.
+Here, we argue that once household production is taken into account, things are more complicated since tax design should also not distort the input of family members' time in household production.
+Factor input distortions as well as Ramsey considerations thus need to enter the choice of the tax unit.
+We provide a numerical example of an economy for which a move from an individual to a household basis in the income tax can be efficiency improving.
+We then use a general equilibrium model, parameterized using Australian tax rates and data, whose results clearly show that welfare gains can occur under changes from an individual to a household basis for an existing income tax.
+Our results thus challenge conventional wisdom and suggest that household unit taxation deserves more sympathetic consideration than is currently the case.

 Suggested Citation: Suggested Citation